 Korean Barbecue Arrives in the Mekong Delta

 Bạc Liêu sits at the southern tip of the Mekong Delta, a province whose dining identity has long been built around freshwater fish, crab, and the particular shrimp farming culture that defines its coastline.
 The arrival of a GoGi House branch inside the Go! commercial centre on 23 Tháng 8 represents something worth pausing on: the northward and southward spread of Korean barbecue formats into Vietnamese provincial cities that, a decade ago, would have had no frame of reference for tabletop grilling in a restaurant setting.
-For context on how that shift compares to the more established urban Vietnamese dining scene, our full Bac Lieu restaurants guide maps the wider picture.
+For context on how that shift compares to the more established urban Vietnamese dining scene, the Bac Lieu restaurants guide maps the wider picture.

 The GoGi House model belongs to a category of Korean-origin chains that have found traction across Southeast Asia by adapting a communal, self-directed format to markets where shared eating is already culturally embedded.
 The proposition is simple: raw or marinated proteins arrive at the table, a grill sits at the centre, and the meal proceeds at whatever pace the group sets.
 In a city like Bạc Liêu, where most restaurant dining is either street-level casual or banquet-style for celebrations, that middle register, structured but informal, fills a gap that local formats have not historically occupied.

-Get Exclusive Access →The Source Question: What Lands on the Grill
+The Source Question: What Lands on the Grill

 Korean barbecue's credibility in any market rests substantially on sourcing.
 The central tension for any Korean BBQ chain operating in provincial Vietnam is the distance between the protein supply chain and the plate.
 In cities like Ho Chi Minh City or Hanoi, venues such as Akuna in Ho Chi Minh City or Gia in Hanoi operate within reach of sophisticated cold-chain logistics and premium domestic producers.
 A provincial GoGi House branch operates in a different reality: it draws on the national supply network that the GoGi House group maintains across its Vietnamese footprint, which means the sourcing story is one of chain consistency rather than local provenance.

 That distinction matters editorially.
 Bạc Liêu's own agricultural output, shrimp, rice, freshwater protein, is not what ends up on these grills.
 The meat on the table at GoGi House Go Bạc Liêu arrives through the same distribution logic that supplies other GoGi locations across the country, prioritising uniformity over regional specificity.
 For diners accustomed to the local seafood that defines Mekong Delta eating, the contrast is deliberate: this is a format that travels with its own identity rather than adapting to what the province produces.
-That is not a criticism so much as a structural observation about how chain Korean barbecue operates in Vietnam's secondary cities, and it separates this category sharply from the ingredient-led precision of venues like La Maison 1888 in Da Nang, where sourcing is a core editorial argument.
+That is a structural observation about how chain Korean barbecue operates in Vietnam's secondary cities, and it separates this category sharply from the ingredient-led precision of venues like La Maison 1888 in Da Nang, where sourcing is a core editorial argument.

 The Physical Setting and Who Uses It